Marlins' 6-1 start is reminiscent of the 1899 Perfectos - WHIZ News

 Among the quarantined players back in Miami cheering the club on was shortstop Miguel Rojas, who fired off more than a dozen tweets during the latest win, a seesaw affair.

 On the subject of pennant fever, it should be noted that four of the Marlins’ six wins have come against the Orioles, who lost 108 games themselves last year.
-It should also be noted that the 1899 Perfectos faded after their fast start to a fifth-place finish in the National League.
+It should also be noted that the 1899 Perfectos weren’t — they faded after their fast start to a fifth-place finish in the National League.
+And the Marlins face a daunting revised schedule that requires them to play 27 games in 23 days.

 But it would also be so 2020.